rohanpawar959/rohanpawar959.github.io/README.md

 -----------------------
 # README
 -----------------------
-Browny is a one page bootstrap 3 based resume/portfolio template.
+I have used Browny Template.
+It's a one page bootstrap 3 based resume/portfolio template.

 Template Info: